-Specifies a CacheManagerEventListenerFactory, be used to create a CacheManagerPeerProvider, which is notified when Caches are added or removed from the CacheManager.
+Specifies a CacheManagerEventListenerFactory which is notified when Caches are added or removed from the CacheManager.

-The attributes of CacheManagerEventListenerFactory are: class - a fully qualified factory class name properties - comma separated properties having meaning only to the factory.
+The attributes of CacheManagerEventListenerFactory are: \ class - a fully qualified factory class name \ properties - comma separated properties having meaning only to the factory.
 Sets the fully qualified class name to be registered as the CacheManager event listener.

-The events include: adding a Cache removing a Cache
+The events include: \ adding a Cache \ removing a Cache